Capacity Building Funds

 In addition to supporting personnel time, training, or needs assessments, these funds may also be used for expanding capacity for virtual engagement with partners.
-For example, webcam, microphone, web collaboration software licenses, or other related supplies under $5,000 are eligible expenses, as long as they will support activities that lead to the development of a proposal.
+For example, webcam, microphone, web collaboration software licenses, or other related supplies under $5,000 are eligible expenses, as long as they will support activities that lead to the development of a collaborative research or catalyst proposal.

 Collaborating with other reserves

-Reserves may opt to participate in capacity building activities by pooling resources with other reserves such that the total award amount exceeds $10,000.
-They may also use portions of their allocation for multiple efforts, but the total for each reserve should not exceed $10,000.,
+Reserves may opt to pool capacity building resources with other reserves such that the total award amount exceeds $10,000.
+They may also use portions of their allocation for multiple efforts, but the total for each reserve may not exceed $10,000.,

 Depending on an applicant’s preference, these funds can be dispersed as either a contract or one-time reimbursement after activities are complete.
 Please note that indirect costs may not be applied to reimbursable funding.

 - Browse the project catalog to learn more about current collaborative research and catalyst projects

 - Review the tools and references provided on the applicant resources page, especially the Tips for Collaborative Research Pre-proposals